table of contents

 - --default-values DEFAULT_VALUES

-- Default value overrides file (JSON).
+- Default value overrides as inline JSON or a JSON file path.
 Supports hierarchical formats: Flat: {'field': value} applies to all occurrences.
 Scoped: {'ClassName.field': value} applies to specific class.
 Priority: scoped > flat.
 Note: Scoped keys use the generated class name for JSON Schema/OpenAPI.
 Required fields remain required unless --use-default is also specified.
 Example: {'User.status': 'active', 'page': 1, 'limit': 10}

 - --encoding ENCODING